Pomax/node-flickrapi/README.md

 it server-side (authenticated calls from the browser are too insecure to support for the moment, and will throw an error).

+You also get API route proxying so you can call the Flickr methods through your own server and get Flickr responses back for free.
+Super handy.

 ## How to use the client-side library

 Script-load the `browser/flickrapi.dev.js` library during